 ■ introduce the student to the various aspects of a Computational Fluid Dynamics (CFD) simulation;

-■ impart both a foundational as well as a working knowledge of CFD.
+■ impart both a foundational as well as a working knowledge of CFD and experimental measurement.

 Intended Learning Outcomes of Course

 By the end of this course students will be able to:

 ■ classify Computational Fluid Dynamics (CFD) methods according to their accuracy, efficiency and range of applicability, and select methods suitable for each class of problems (compressible, incompressible, unsteady, moving boundaries etc);

 ■ state the fundamentals of solution methods for Partial Differential Equations;

 ■ perform stability analysis of CFD schemes, and assess their convergence and consistency of solutions, and evaluate the applicability/feasibility of a particular model, its limitations

 ■ develop discretization schemes for the Navier-Stokes equations in 2 dimensions set up and compute advanced flow cases using ready-made methods;